forestgrape/coronavirus/index.md

 * heat
 * chemical environment

 ### host tropism
 Reaching a host with infectable cells is not enough.
-The host immune system should be diminished or not know the virus.
+The host immune system at the point of arrival should be diminished or not know the virus.

 ### reach a tissue constraints
 The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
 This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
 So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
 * acidic fluids (e.g. stomach acid)
 * mucus clearance
 * protecting layers: dead cells on the epithelium (e.g. skin)

 ### tissue tropism
 The tissue needs to provide the right environment around the target cells.
 * The spike proteins of coronaviruses needs to be cleaved for cell entry.
 This cleaving can require the right physiological conditions [Holmes](#holmes).
 * Also the cell environments shouldn't deactivate the virus, e.g. antibodies do so.

 ### cell tropism

 #### matching receptor